adopted-ember-addons/ember-data-factory-guy/README.md

 Feel the thrill and enjoyment of testing when using Factories instead of Fixtures.
 Factories simplify the process of testing, making you more efficient and your tests more readable.

+**Ember Data 2.14+ has this [bug](https://github.com/emberjs/data/issues/5055) that affects polymorphic relationships.
+ You can still use factory guy with ED 2.14+, but polymorphic relationships sometimes will not work as expected.

 **NEW and Improved** starting with v2.7.0
   - Support for using your factories in development environment
   - Change your [scenarios](#using-in-other-environments), hit refresh and the development data changes